Wayne-Ca/unpack/README.md

 * README.md - This file
 * gap.txt - DSAT issue explanation
 * types.txt - record (complex type) identification issue explanation

+December 18, 2021
+I have added the disk image files for the mlost current working version of decode.
+The files are:

+* decode.os9 - binaries
+* decodePP.os9 - source in pretty print format
+* decodeSRC.os9 - source in standard print format

+The source in the repository has been modified since those disk images were made so don't try to use that version without expecting issues.
+The changes made are pertaining to the TYPE statement problem, as well as issues with TYPE/DIM/PARAM statement construction.